hmrc/hmrc.github.io/index.md

 The vast majority of HMRC tax products are either open-sourced on GitHub or in the process of being open-sourced at present.
 More information will be announced soon.

+# Why is HMRC doing this?

+The simplest explaination is we want to be transparent about what we are spending the UK tax payer's money on.
+Our manifesto is, "The MDTP has been paid for by the UK public so they should have it available to them if they want".

+Hopefully the artefacts that we are producing are of use to other projects but at worse the repositories will provide real world examples like how to use [Play](https://playframework.com/) or interact with [MongoDB](https://www.mongodb.org/) using [ReactiveMongo](http://reactivemongo.org/).
+Of course if you think there is a better way of doing something then submit a pull request or raise an issue but don't send a letter, we don't like paper, we are (Digital by default)[https://www.gov.uk/service-manual/start] after all.

 ## Developer Documentation

 + [Steps for adding a new Scala library to github.com](/adding-a-new-scala-library-to-github.html)